SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/content/blog/sharpestminds-project-part-1.rst

 Background
 ==========

 As part of the `SharpestMinds mentorship program <https://www.sharpestminds.com/>`_, each mentee is assigned a mentor based on interests and compatibility.
-Our mentorship spanned 4 months, for which we select a topic of our project, and along side the mentor, devote the majority of the time building an end-to-end data science project.
+Our mentorship spanned 4 months, for which we select a topic of our data science project, and along side the mentor, devote the majority of the time building an end-to-end data science project.
+The language chosen for this project was chosen to be Python 3.6 and up, using many of the popular modules and libraries commonly used for data science problems (i.e., Pandas, Matplotlib, Seaborn, Numpy, Scikit-Learn, etc...)

 I had been fortunate enough to be provided the opportunity to work along side `mentor Charlie Liu <https://www.sharpestminds.com/>`_.
 We'd had some time to to discuss each others interests and what projects might be suitable for the program and ultimately decided the project for which this series of blog post seeks to showcase and document.